slee981/SparklingCorrelation/_posts/2020-12-20-build-a-neural-network.md

 Besides that, we set all of the "cache" values equal to zeros, since they will be calculated in due time.

 ### Feedforward
-For each step, we need to make a forward pass of the network, which is a fancy way of saying we need to take an input $x$ and transform it to an output $w_L$.
+For each step, we need to make a forward pass of the network, which is a fancy way of saying we need to take an input $$x$$ and transform it to an output $$w_L$$.

 ```julia
 function feedforward!(net::Network, input::AbstractArray)::AbstractArray